dimaip/dimaip.github.io/_posts/2015-04-18-caching-typoscript.md

 root.@cache.entryIdentifier.pagination = ${request.pluginArguments.YOUR_PAGINATION_WIDGET_ID.currentPage}
 {% endhighlight %}

-So the rule is, _if you add something non-standard to entryIdentifier, you must also include it in all parent cache defintions_.
+So the rule is, _if you add something non-standard to an entryIdentifier, you must also include it in all parent cache defintions_.

-##More cool stuff comming
+##More cool stuff coming

-In Neos 2.0 release there'll be a [very reasonable addition called GlobalCacheIdentifiers](https://review.typo3.org/#/c/36210/).
-Basically it stores all global things which influnce the rendering of a node, acting as default value for a nodeIdentifier: by defualt it's `format` and `baseUri`, but you can add more things there.
+In the Neos 2.0 release there'll be a [very useful addition called GlobalCacheIdentifiers](https://review.typo3.org/#/c/36210/).
+Basically it stores all global things which influnce the rendering of a node, acting as default value for a nodeIdentifier: by default `format` and `baseUri`, but you can add more things there.
 So in Neos 2.0 we would no longer need to specify `entryIdentifier` in most of the cases.

 More additions are comming in the future, like [runtime cached segments](https://review.typo3.org/#/c/36239/), but even what we have now if pretty awesome.